netstu/pretty-exceptions/README.md

 //Set whether show the complete file or just the relevant fragment
 $p->showFileFragment(true);

-//Change the CSS theme (default or night)
+//Change the CSS theme (default, night or minimalist)
 $p->setTheme('default');

 ```